jeramycanals/ticket-lifecycle/README.md

   <img width="620" height="388" alt="image" src="https://github.com/user-attachments/assets/b707bff0-503d-4dd4-8665-1504e152d90d" />
 </p>

 <h4>3.
-Inside the VM (osticket-vm), download the osTicket-Installation-Files.zip file using the following link: https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD and unzip it to the desktop.
-The extracted folder will be named osTicket-Installation-Files, and you will use its contents to install osTicket and the required dependencies.</h4>
+Inside the VM (osticket-vm), download the "osTicket-Installation-Files.zip" file using the following link: https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD and unzip it to the desktop.
+The extracted folder will be named "osTicket-Installation-Files", and you will use its contents to install osTicket and the required dependencies.</h4>

 <p>
   <img width="1137" height="201" alt="image" src="https://github.com/user-attachments/assets/fa3cc8a4-fd0a-4fd7-9f5e-53cd85789342" />